 Many ancient civilizations used hollowed out horns or gourds as their first cupping instruments.
-These would later be replaced with bamboo, ceramic, and glass as this ancient treatment travelled across Europe.
+These would later be replaced with bamboo, ceramic, and glass as this ancient technique travelled across Europe.
 From the 9th century to the 15th century, the world of medicine and health continued to evolve and grow, cupping included.
 In fact, up until the late 19th century, doctors commonly used cupping in both Europe and America.
 Although cupping declined in popularity during the 20th century, it continued to be employed in the holistic health world

 | How does it work?

-Photo: Maison Ito
+Photo: The Facial Cupping, Maison Ito

-This treatment works by using the negative pressure inside suction cups to decompress the skin and the underlying tissue.
+This technique works by using the negative pressure inside suction cups to decompress the skin and the underlying tissue.
 In doing this, facial cupping lifts, tones, and contours the skin and releases the muscles.
 Cupping massages the deeper layers of skin and when used on the eye area or lips leaves them looking plump.
 Facial cupping also works to detox the skin by activating the lymphatic system and promoting lymphatic draining.

 Muscle pain can be connected to stagnant fluid or poor circulation, so facial cupping provides fresh blood flow and reduced inflammation allowing for a faster recovery.
 Since it works the facial muscles, cupping has also been shown to alleviate headaches, tooth pain, and even nasal congestion.
 Most people will be able to see the results of facial cupping after only a few sessions.
 Expect to see more youthful and glowing skin as a result of this ancient healing treatment.